My Account

 The Budget Burden

 Budgeting can get a bad rap because it takes time and commitment to follow through.
 It may also feel restrictive.
-However, most people report that they have a budget—80% across all age groups say they do.
+However, most people report that they have a budget—85% across all age groups say they do.1 However, saying you have a budget and using it may be two different things.
+Only 32% of U.S. households prepare a monthly budget.

-Budgeting gives a realistic view of how much income you have and how much you can spend in retirement.
-And it helps address an anxiety many retirees have: The fear of not having enough.
-It’s a legitimate concern because statistics show that even though retirement income amounts are rising, many retirees may find themselves coming up short, especially as they live longer.
+Budgeting gives a realistic view of how much income you have and how much you can spend, even in retirement.
+And it helps address an anxiety many retirees have: the fear of not having enough.
+It’s a legitimate concern because statistics show that even though retirement income amounts are rising, many retirees may find themselves coming up short, especially as they live longer.2

 Will Your Spending Habits Change in Retirement?

-Some say to budget 70% to 80% of your pre-retirement expenses for retirement.
-However, that thought may be falling out of favor.
-Current research shows that retirement spending patterns vary by age, and you won’t necessarily spend less.
+Some say to budget 70% to 80% of your pre-retirement expenses for retirement to keep your current lifestyle.
+The challenge to this rule is acknowledging that retiring from a job with a limited amount of vacation to a full 52 weeks of freedom in retirement can be a big lifestyle change.
+Current research4 shows that retirement spending patterns vary by age, and you won’t necessarily spend less.

-For example, younger retirees and those just retired tend to spend more in the first two years than they did while working.
+For example, younger retirees and those who just retired tend to spend more in the first two years than they did while working.
 That may be attributed to having more time to travel and do more things.
 As retirees age, they spend less than before retirement.
-Older retirees tend to focus on essential needs such as healthcare over discretionary ones.
+Older retirees tend to focus on essential needs such as health care over discretionary ones.

 Why You Need a Budget